kostia/redis_typer/README.md

 # RedisTyper

-TODO: Write a gem description
+Experimental implementation of a Redis wrapper in Ruby

 ## Installation